flippyhead/admiral-meteor/README.md

 An Admiral module for building and deploying Meteor applications to AWS OpsWorks EC2 instances.

+For additional modules, see the [Admiral base prjoect](https://github.com/flippyhead/admiral).

+Developed in Seattle at [Fetching](http://fetching.io).

 ## Installation

 Add this line to your application's Gemfile (recommended):